Editorial advisory

 Water Verdict

-San Juan County receives a poor water quality assessment with a grade of F and a score of 24.3 out of 100.
+San Juan County, New Mexico receives a poor water quality assessment with a grade of F and a score of 24.3 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments cover 70 water bodies in the county's watershed, with 25.7% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 50.1% — worth watching in drier seasons.

 Violation Context

-San Juan County has recorded 96 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for San Juan County, New Mexico show 96 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 93.2 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 67,293 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance